 Your application must be complete (including the receipt of all necessary supporting information) before it can be considered.

 Because of the volume of applications we receive, we’re sorry but we cannot provide feedback on individual applications that are unsuccessful.

 We will tell you within three weeks of the relevant deadline if you are invited for interview

 Short-listed candidates are invited to an interview day at Cambridge Judge Business School.

 In exceptional circumstances (for example if it is difficult for you to get a visa at short notice to visit the UK) we are sometimes able to offer interviews in your own country or occasionally by Skype.

 We do, however, strongly prefer candidates to visit us in Cambridge for interview.

 After interview, we may give you a ‘conditional offer’

-We aim to inform applicants within three days of their interview date, however, it can take up to a week for the Admissions Committee to make a decision.
+We aim to inform applicants within two weeks of their interview date, however, it can take up to three weeks for the Admissions Committee to make a decision.

 The initial offer is called a conditional offer.
 You will be asked to inform us of your decision within three weeks.
 If you accept your offer, we will ask you for or a commitment fee of 15 per cent of the programme fee, and financial guarantees that you can meet the costs of the programme.
 Certain conditions must be met before we can convert this to an unconditional offer.